TEAMMATES/teammates/docs/staticAnalysis.md

 In Gradle build, the rules are configured by specifying the classes in the `visitors` variable.
 The plugin for Eclipse can be found [here](http://findbugs.cs.umd.edu/eclipse/).
 The plugin for IntelliJ can be found [here](https://plugins.jetbrains.com/idea/plugin/3847-findbugs-idea).
+You can also [configure all the static analysis tools automatically](#intellij-automatic-setup) for IntelliJ IDEA.

 ### Macker